scottyphillips/echonetlite_homeassistant/info.md

-`climate` | Interface to ECHONETLite API to control your ECHONETLite compatible HVAC (Commonly found in Asia-Pacific regions) `sensor`  | Interface to ECHONETLite API to poll indoor and outdoor temperature sensors `select`  | Interface to ECHONETLite API to provide drop down menus for swing modes
+`climate` | Interface to ECHONETLite API to control your ECHONETLite compatible HVAC (Commonly found in Asia-Pacific regions) `sensor`  | Interface to ECHONETLite API to poll indoor and outdoor temperature sensors `select`  | Interface to ECHONETLite API to provide drop down menus for swing modes `light`   | Interface to ECHONETLite API to provide light functionality for supported devices.

 ![example][exampleimg]